Sneha-Santhosh/LeetCode/README.md

 # LeetCodeChallenges
-LeetCode 30 days challenges - questions and answers
+LeetCode challenges - questions and answers

-Solutions to challenges posted daily in LeetCode in the month of April,2020.
+Solutions to challenges posted in LeetCode.